MattiDragon/ExtendedDrawers/README.md

 ### Hidden mode
 Hide icons on drawers to reduce lag or hide your valuables, but remember, anyone can change it.
-Applied by sneaking and using black dye on drawers.
+Applied by sneaking and using black dye or ink sacs on drawers.

+### Duping mode
+As for 1.20, you can use a by default unobtainable dupe wand to toggle duping mode on drawers.
+They will continue to provide items even when empty.
+Voiding mode must still be applied separately.

 ## Customization
 Extended drawers offers two main ways to customize the experience: the configs and datapacks.